wendyverdonk93/docs/content/payment-methods/billing-suite/in3/integration-and-testing.md

 2. The payment is processed in the test environment as **Successful**, with order status **Completed**, and transaction status **Uncleared**.
 3. To change the order status to **Shipped**, either:
     - Send an [Update an order](/api/#update-an-order) API request, or
-    - Change the status in your MultiSafepay Test Control.
+    - Change the status in your MultiSafepay test account.
 {{< br >}}The transaction status remains **Uncleared**.
 4. No invoice is generated in your test account so you can't change the transaction (financial) status to **Completed**.
-Alternatively, in your live MultiSafepay Control, you can initiate the invoice process by changing the order status to **Shipped**, because the order is captured in in3.
+Alternatively, in your live MultiSafepay account, you can initiate the invoice process by changing the order status to **Shipped**, because the order is captured in in3.

 You can also test in3 transactions by entering the following details on the in3 checkout page:
 | Date of birth    | Postal code | House number |